 Procedure for making of Gold Foil and mounting on brass holder Making of Gold Foil

 - Familiarize yourself with the apparatus.
 Refer to Figs. 1, 2, 3.
 Start by removing the front cover from the chamber.
+Be aware of the angle cover piece, because the detector is light sensitive.
+Keep it covered when using the experiment.
 Put the screws somewhere where they won't be lost.
 Open the chamber and look at its construction.
 The detector is an extremely fragile device.
 There is a microscopically minute platinum wire between the attachment post and the evaporated gold surface of the detector.
 Break anything and you'll be out of commission for a week, minimum!

 - Gently change the position of the detector using the "detector angle adjusting screw" shown in Fig. 2.
 Leave it at about zero degrees (protractor on front face of chamber).
+Remember Do NOT change angle more than +30 to -30 degrees.
 Remove the foil holder from the chamber by grasping it firmly, pulling and wiggling it from side to side.

 - Pump down the chamber with the following procedure.
 Making sure that the cover is clean replace the chamber cover and tighten the thumb screws by hand only.
 Check to see if the cover is evenly seated on the vacuum chamber.
 Open the venting valve between the chamber and the pump on top of the bench near the chamber.
 Start the pump under the bench see switch for power Pump on/off Switch you then should here a hissing sound when the pump is running.
 The switch is located near the motor.
 Slowly close the valve the sound should go away.
 To open the chamber, reverse the process-slowly open the valve 1st and listen for the hissing sound, then turn off the pump.
 These precautions prevent shock waves from damaging the delicate gold foils, and minimize the amount of oil vapor from the pump entering the chamber.
 We are now going to use the scope to follow the signal through the electronics to set everything at proper levels.
 Do this carefully and ask questions if something does not seem right, but don't expect an Instructor to do your thinking for you and tell you what to do.